Dino6Ao/spotify/README.md

 Artist D has 5 songs in it
 etc.

-Total number of all songs gets divided by number of songs from one artist and placed roughly equaly between each other, so song from artist A will be in the playlist every ~20th position (1 000 / 50 = 20), song from Artist D will be there every ~200th position (1 000 / 5 = 200) etc. This way, the artist separation in the playlist is maximized.
+Total number of all songs gets divided by number of songs from one artist and those are then placed roughly equaly between each other, so song from artist A will be in the playlist every ~20th position (1 000 / 50 = 20), song from Artist D will be there every ~200th position (1 000 / 5 = 200) etc. This way, the artist separation in the playlist is maximized.

 Songs from one artist are sorted by popularity first (from least to most) by default, but you can also sort them by release date (from oldest to newest), just uncomment the desired line in the script